mlava/hide-menu-items/README.md

 This extension allows you to take control of the appearance of your Roam Research topbar.
 You can choose to show or hide default Roam Research buttons in the topbar.

+**New:**
+- also choose to hide buttons for selected third party extensions.
+Permission has been obtained from all third party developers for the buttons included.

 ![image](https://user-images.githubusercontent.com/6857790/213940140-67f212c2-596f-4771-a92a-e5519136a80a.png)

 In the topbar you can choose to hide: